-A driver from Calgary United Cabs has been suspended for discriminatory behaviour after two men complained they were kicked out of a taxi for kissing.
+Calgary United Cabs driver suspended after kissing men kicked out of taxi

 Nolan Hill, one of the passengers, says he was kissing another man when he was kicked out of a cab and told he was disgusting.

 Hill complained to the City of Calgary's livery transport services, which issued a suspension to driver Stephen Eze on Tuesday.
 The investigation included a review of video recorded in the cab.

 In a statement, Hill said the past few days have been overwhelming.

 "I wanted to share this story to highlight a broader issue in the city.
 I am happy that people are talking about this.
 It is an important conversation to be having here in Calgary.
 At this point, there is little more for me to say.
 I appreciate the incredible support I have received in the wake of this."

 Drivers must be professional and courteous and Eze's actions were neither, according to a news release from the city.